 Storm Series of archtop guitars and basses (Thunderhead, Hurricane and

-Tornado guitars and Typhoon/Williwaw bass) were fitted with seven
+Tornado guitars and Typhoon/Williwaw bass) were fitted with four

 The three photos above show two different examples of Ovation's Thunderhead guitar.
 This model is fitted with two pickups which employ the same type of offset height-adjustment screws as used in the DeArmond Model 2000 pickup.

 The height-adjustment screws are located in the same position in both

 pickups, but the pole-pieces' centres are different for the neck and bridge

 pickups.
 This spacing difference is most apparent in the right-hand photo.
 The

 pickups are installed so that the poles are facing outwards and as these